 Tina's tax return is due April 15th.
-Tina may request an automatic 6 month extension to file her tax return (i.e., until October 15th).
+Tina may request an automatic 6-month extension to file her tax return (i.e., until October 15th).
 Extensions allow the taxpayer to delay filing a tax return but do not extend the due date for tax payments.
 If a taxpayer fails to pay the entire balance of tax owed by the original due date of the tax return, the IRS charges the taxpayer interest on the underpayment from the due date of the return until the taxpayer pays the tax.
 The interest rate charged depends on taxpayer type (e.g., individual vs. corporation) and varies quarterly with the federal short-term interest rate.
 The interest rate for tax underpayments for individuals equals the federal short-term rate plus three percentage points.
 Penalties are also imposed when a taxpayer fails to file a tax return.
 Also, there is no statute of limitations if Tina fails to file her return.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate

+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

 Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

-Level of Difficulty: 3 Haro Topic: Taxpayer Filing Requirements Topic: Taxpayer and Tax Practitioner Penalties 89.
-For the following taxpayers indicate whether the taxpayer should file a tax return and why.
+- 89. For the following taxpayers indicate whether the taxpayer should file a tax return and why. - a.

-a.
 Robert earned \$50,000 this year as a staff accountant.
-His estimated tax liability is \$4,500, and he expects to receive a \$500 tax refund.
+His estimated tax liability is \$4,500, and he expects to receive a \$500 tax refund. - b.

-b.
 Amy earned \$4,000 this year working part-time.
-She will have no federal tax liability and has not made any federal tax payments.
+She will have no federal tax liability and has not made any federal tax payments. - c.

-c.
 Ty earned \$2,500 this summer and had \$200 of federal taxes withheld from his paycheck.
-He will have no federal tax liability this year.

-d.
-Startup Corporation had a \$50,000 loss this year.

-e.
-The Walker Family Trust earned \$500 of income this year.

-(a) Because his gross income exceeds the applicable gross income threshold, Robert is required to file a tax return. (b) Amy is not required to file a tax return because her income is below the applicable gross income threshold. (c) Ty is not required to file a tax return because his gross income is below the applicable gross income threshold.
-However, he should file a tax return to receive a refund of the \$200 of taxes withheld. (d) Startup Corporation is required to file a tax return as all corporations are required to file an annual tax return. (e) Because the trust's income is below the applicable threshold, the Walker Family Trust is not required to file a tax return this year.
+He will have no federal tax liability this year. - d.
+Startup Corporation had a \$50,000 loss this year. - e.
+The Walker Family Trust earned \$500 of gross income this year. - (a) Because his gross income exceeds the applicable gross income threshold, Robert is required to file a tax return. (b) Amy is not required to file a tax return because her income is below the applicable gross income threshold. (c) Ty is not required to file a tax return because his gross income is below the applicable gross income threshold.
+However, he should file a tax return to receive a refund of the \$200 of taxes withheld. (d) Startup Corporation is required to file a tax return as all corporations are required to file an annual tax return regardless of their profitability. (e) Because the trust's income is below the applicable threshold, the Walker Family Trust is not required to file a tax return this year.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 3 Haro Topic: Taxpayer Filing Requirements a.
-Phoenix filed his tax return on February 28, 2016.
+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.